simonmichael/hledger/RELEASING.md

 [Regression bounties]: http://hledger.org/regressionbounty

-## Cadence

 hledger major releases happen in the third month of each quarter, normally at or close to the start of the month.
-Preview releases happen in the intervening months.
+Preview releases happen in the other months.
 Bugfix and fixup releases happen only when needed.
+Here's the ideal release schedule:

 | Q1               | Q2               | Q3               | Q4               |
 |------------------|------------------|------------------|------------------|